Al-Jazeera says bureau chief detained by Sudanese forces | Politics

 The Qatar-based satellite news network Al-Jazeera said Sunday its bureau chief in Sudan was detained by security forces, a day after mass protests across the country against last month's military coup.

-The network said on Twitter that Sudanese forces raided the home of al-Musallami al-Kabbashi and detained him.
+The network said on Twitter that Sudanese forces raided the home of El Musalmi El Kabbashi and detained him.

-The development comes a day after security forces fired live ammunition and tear gas to disperse protesters denouncing the military's tightening grip on the country.
+The development comes after security forces fired live ammunition and tear gas Saturday to disperse protesters denouncing the military's tightening grip on the country.

-At least five people were killed and several were wounded, according to activists.
+The Sudan Doctors Committee said a 15-year-old protester died Sunday of gunshot wounds to his stomach and thigh, raising the death toll to six people.

+In a later statement, Al-Jazeera said El Kabbashi had been arrested at his home in Khartoum, the Sudanese capital.
+The broadcaster said it held the Sudanese military responsible for his safety.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)